macmpi/berryboot-scripts/Lakka/README.md

 # Scripts for Lakka

-This integration supports all Lakka (Libretto/RetroArch) native functions, including software updates, etc...
+This integration supports all Lakka (Libretro-RetroArch) native functions, including software updates, etc...

 Short tip: from any Debian-based distribution (Raspbian under berryboot advised), run the following 1-line command: